usnistgov/ndn-dpdk/docs/face.md

   When the Ethernet port is using PCI driver and has RxFlow enabled, setting this to greater than 1 could alleviate the bottleneck in forwarder's input thread.
   However, it would take up multiple RX queues as specified in `--rx-flow` flag during port creation.

+Locator of a GTP-U tunnel face has the following fields:

+* *scheme* is set to "gtp".
+* All fields in "udpe" locator, except *localUDP* and *remoteUDP*, are inherited.
+* UDP source and destination port numbers are fixed to 2152.
+* *ulTEID* and *ulQFI* are Tunnel Endpoint Identifier and QoS Flow Identifier on the uplink direction, received by NDN-DPDK.
+* *dlTEID* and *dlQFI* are Tunnel Endpoint Identifier and QoS Flow Identifier on the downlink direction, transmitted from NDN-DPDK.
+* *innerLocalIP* and *innerRemoteIP* are unicast IP addresses for inner IPv4 header.

-See [package ethface](../iface/ethface) "UDP and VXLAN tunnel face" section for caveats, limitations, and what faces can coexist on the same port.
+See [package ethface](../iface/ethface) "UDP, VXLAN, GTP-U tunnel face" section for caveats, limitations, and what faces can coexist on the same port.

 ## Memif Face